 Sunday May 13 2001, Day 10

 I came on watch at 0300.
 The chop is a little less and so is the headwind.
-As a result we are making better headway.
+As a result we were making better headway.
 If this speed keeps up we should be reaching Valletta by 1300.
 This is good because I definitely do not want to arrive after the customs closes down for the evening.
 There was heavy traffic in this area and I had to take evasive action several times.

 At 0600, and as I was getting ready to wake up Manos for his watch, I noticed a change in the engine sound.
 I looked at the exhaust.
 No water.
 I turned off the engine and opened the engine compartment.
 The V belt which drives the water pump was completely gone.
 Bits and pieces of it were in the bilge.
 I woke up Manos to keep an eye for traffic and while we were drifting and rolling in the waves I replaced the belt.
 Soon we were back into business and motoring toward Valletta.